karanahuja5598/My-University/README.md

 For each specialization, you must list specific checkpoints that are relevant to that particular specialization.

+- User should be able to add their own notifications/notes
+- User should be able to set up reminders and alarms for calendar events
+- User should be able to see previews of any files attached to notifications

 ## Specialization deliverables

 For each student/team adding a specialization, name that specialization and describe what functionality you will be adding.

+We are not specialized students.

 # Installation